Petrophysics Summer School 2016

 Petrophysics is the study of the physical (and chemical) properties of rocks and their interactions with fluids, and integrates downhole in situ data from logs with core and seismic data.
 This has significant applications in the hydrocarbon industry in terms of both exploration for, and production of, oil and gas.
 It is also an important component of the International Ocean Discovery Program (IODP) in helping to answer the many and varied questions posed by ocean research drilling expeditions around the world.
-The 1st ECORD Summer School in Petrophysics will provide a unique workshop bringing together experts from both academia and industry to give training in the theory and practice of petrophysics and, notably its applications across both IODP and industry.
-There are few opportunities for training, especially for non-industry researchers, and with recent reports indicating significant skills shortages in the hydrocarbon sector, it is anticipated that the workshop could attract and indeed encourages a variety of participants, including those who might not normally engage with the IODP community.
-In addition, the summer school will strengthen links between IODP and industry, increase the visibility of IODP, provide essential training to the next generation of petrophysicists and, more importantly, enable future expedition participants to best utilise these data in their investigations of the ocean floor.
+The 1st ECORD Summer School in Petrophysics provided a unique workshop bringing together experts from both academia and industry to give training in the theory and practice of petrophysics and, notably its applications across both IODP and industry.
+There are few opportunities for training, especially for non-industry researchers, and with recent reports indicating significant skills shortages in the hydrocarbon sector, this workshop could attracted and indeed encouraged a variety of participants, including those who might not normally engage with the IODP community.
+In addition, the summer school aimed to strengthen links between IODP and industry, increase the visibility of IODP, provide essential training to the next generation of petrophysicists and, more importantly, enable future expedition participants to best utilise these data in their investigations of the ocean floor.

 Downhole logs; physical properties; petrophysics; integration; industry; ocean research drilling

-The main focus of the summer school is downhole logging where in situ continuous measurements are made in the borehole, these data will be supplemented by continuous and discrete core physical properties, thus enabling integration of datasets to maximise their potential use in addressing scientific problems.
-This summer school not only focuses on the interpretation of these data types acquired during IODP expeditions, but also the rationale behind those measurements, the methodologies associated with their acquisition, and their application beyond IODP, in an industry context.
+The main focus of the summer school was downhole logging where in situ continuous measurements are made in the borehole, these data were supplemented by continuous and discrete core physical properties, thus enabling integration of datasets to maximise their potential use in addressing scientific problems.
+This summer school not only focused on the interpretation of these data types acquired during IODP expeditions, but also the rationale behind those measurements, the methodologies associated with their acquisition, and their application beyond IODP, in an industry context.

 Downhole logging provides in situ continuous measurements on IODP expeditions that can be used to determine the physical, chemical, and structural properties of the formation penetrated by a borehole.
 These data can be used to aid interpretation of stratigraphy, lithology and mineralogy as well as providing information about formation stress or drilling-induced deformation.
 In the event of incomplete core recovery, these continuous datasets may provide the only means of fully characterising the geological formations encountered.
 Intermediate in scale between core sample measurements and geophysical surveys, downhole logs are particularly useful in the calibration and ground-truthing of geophysical surveys.
 Downhole measurements therefore play a critical role in understanding physical properties across a range of scales.